 ants grabbing and eating huge numbers of tiny toads beside billabongs.
 A lot of insects that live in the water - like water beetles and waterbugs - actually prefer to eat toad tadpoles than frog tadpoles.

-Common sense says that frogs will be in real trouble when toads arrive – but they aren’t.
+As in so many things to do with cane toads, intuition proves to be a bad way to predict what happens to the native wildlife.
+For example, common sense says that frogs will be in real trouble when toads arrive – but they aren’t.
 Although toads do compete with frogs for food, and do sometimes eat frogs, the number of frogs doesn’t go down when the toads arrive.
-There have been several studies now – some relying on just counting frogs, others using more complicated systems like electronic listening posts to record the male frog’s calls before and after toads arrive – and none of them show any decline in frogs due to toads.
+There have been several studies on this topic – some relying on just counting frogs, others using more complicated systems like electronic listening posts to record the male frog’s calls before and after toads arrive – and none of them show any decline in frogs due to toads.
 How can that be?
 Surely a frog-like animal from overseas that becomes incredibly abundant in your home pond is a problem if you’re a frog?
 But if you think about it a little more, it makes sense.
 Toads DO look like frogs – but this means that many animals that eat frogs try to eat toads.
 Because the toads are so poisonous, the predator dies – and so, the toads act like booby-trapped frogs and kill many of the frog’s natural predators.
 That means that a lot more frogs survive because they aren’t being eaten by goannas and snakes and so forth – more than enough to make up for the few that are eaten by toads.

 One of our main aims with this website is to provide reliable